-Stardust had it’s flaws but the fanbase and sales was huge so a sequel came 16 months later and it was named “Super StarDust” and the publisher was Team17 instead of Daze which was the former one and being published by T17 was never a bad idea back in the 90’s as those guys had a strong games catalogue with very few mediocre to bad games.
+Stardust had its flaws but the fanbase and sales was huge so a sequel came 16 months later and it was named “Super StarDust” and the publisher was Team17 instead of Daze which was the former one and being published by T17 was never a bad idea back in the 90’s as those guys had a strong games catalog with very few mediocre to bad games.
 Super Stardust was a success, it sold bucketloads and eventually it was ported to PC but then all went very quiet.
-It took years for the masses got to see a new game from Bloodhouse and by the time they did release a game, they changed their name into Housemarque.
+It took years for the masses got to see a new game from Bloodhouse and by the time they did release a game, they changed their name to Housemarque.
 Housemarque was founded after Bloodhouse and Terramaque merged together, both great teams although the only title “we” knew up till the merger was Elfmania (Terramaque” and Stardust/SSD).

-Super Stardust was reborn in 2007 for the PS3 and since then it has been released on the PSP, VITA and now the PS4, all excellent games and very similar to each others.
+Super Stardust was reborn in 2007 for the PS3 and since then it has been released on the PSP, VITA and now the PS4, all excellent games and very similar to each other.
 The Amiga version of the past is hidden in there but only by design as more or less the whole concept was changed in 2007.
-The Tunnel sequences was never included in these new “reboots” sadly, i don’t understand why not really but i guess it’s because they couldn’t do it in a way that would fit the rest of the game and it’s design.
+The Tunnel sequences were never included in these new “reboots” sadly, i don’t understand why not really but i guess it’s because they couldn’t do it in a way that would fit the rest of the game and its design.
 I also have to say that the PS3 version was the main reason i bought the PS3 for, i had 2 games from day 1 for the next 5 months! and that was SSD and Motorstorm!.

-At first glance this new PS4 version is identical to the PS3 version and while i am not 100% sure i still think it is very close except for a new feature or two (Twitch co-op mode for instance .. yes Twitch.tv .. sorry no idea what it is yet..)
+At first glance, this new PS4 version is identical to the PS3 version and while i am not 100% sure i still think it is very close except for a new feature or two (Twitch co-op mode for instance .. yes Twitch.tv .. sorry no idea what it is yet..)
 I tried it with 3D glasses and it was silky smooth and the 3D was very effective too (PS3 version wasn’t as good as this!).
 The gameplay for those of you who haven’t tried it yet, it’s a dual/twin stick shooter where you guide your ship around a planet in a rotoscopic view/feel.
-A lot of people say it is similar to Geometry wars and i always belived that but now that i got to try that on the PS4 i must say that it is not the same.
+A lot of people say it is similar to Geometry wars and i always believed that but now that i got to try that on the PS4 i must say that it is not the same.

 Easy peasy controls.
-Will take you max 20 minutes before you master them and after that it will take you 20 years for you to master the actual game which by the way ain’t all that hard as it’s just damned fun so you keep pressing retry!, RETRY!!!, RETRY!!!!!!!!.
-One more go!, just one more go!.
+Will take you max 20 minutes before you master them and after that, it will take you 20 years for you to master the actual game which by the way ain’t all that hard as it’s just damned fun so you keep pressing retry!, RETRY!!!, RETRY!!!!!!!!.
+One more go! just one more go!.

-Gotta love how these guys can piss you off, i mean i know how to get a killer score in the game and i do get them but i just need more!, MORE!!!!
+Gotta love how these guys can piss you off, i mean i know how to get a killer score in the game and i do get them but i just need more!
+MORE!!!!
 MORE!!!!!!!!!!!!!!!!!.

 It’s like a virus!.

-Endless mode is maybe the most entertaining one in the long run as it just keeps on pouring enemies at you and every now and then a major atomic bomb type of thing appears that you can shoot to wipe everything on the screen into dust which will give you atleast a 3 seconds pause before it all is chaotic again!.
+Endless mode is maybe the most entertaining one in the long run as it just keeps on pouring enemies at you and every now and then a major atomic bomb type of thing appears that you can shoot to wipe everything on the screen into dust which will give you at least a 3 seconds pause before it all is chaotic again!.

-On the PS4 version i managed to rank fast but that will change soon as it is bound to sell alot in the future and with so many fans of the series it will be hard to stay in the top 20’s like now.
+On the PS4 version i managed to rank fast but that will change soon as it is bound to sell a lot in the future and with so many fans of the series it will be hard to stay in the top 20’s like now.

-If you don’t buy this game then you suck, it is worth your time and heck!, my girlfriend and me have played it for years and she even kicked ass in it too and was ranked higher than me quite a few times.
+If you don’t buy this game then you suck, it is worth your time and heck! my girlfriend and me have played it for years and she even kicked ass in it too and was ranked higher than me quite a few times.